3D Brain and Heart Volume Generative Models: A Survey: 3D Brain and Heart Applications of Generative Models

 By using cross-modality synthesis, volumetric data for a specific modality can be completed.
 Liao~\emph{et al}.~\cite{ref:Liao_crossmodality} introduced a cross-modality volume completion task to assist in the segmentation of IntraCardiac Echocardiography images.
 A GAN model named 3D segmentation and completion network (3D-SCNet) was proposed in \cite{ref:Liao_crossmodality} to perform simultaneous completion and segmentation.
 A number of cross-modality completion methods have been proposed to improve Alzheimer's disease diagnosis~\cite{ref:PAN,ref:RevGAN,ref:Lin_crossmodality}.
 PAN~\emph{et al}.~\cite{ref:PAN} utilized the CycleGAN~\cite{ref:un_image_to_image} model to perform 3D PET image imputation from MRI and likely incomplete PET images.
 Then, the imputed PET and MRI were used by the Landmark-based Multi-Modal Multi-Instance Learning (LM$^3$IL) for Alzheimer's disease classification.
 In 3D-RevGAN~\cite{ref:3D-RevGAN} and Lin~\emph{et al}.~\cite{ref:Lin_crossmodality}, the 3D Reversible GAN~\cite{ref:RevGAN} was adopted to complete the missing PET data for Alzheimer’s Disease diagnosis.
 Specifically, Lin~\emph{et al}.~\cite{ref:Lin_crossmodality} proposed a two-step method: \textbf{(1)} learn the bidirectional mapping between PET and MRI images with a 3D Reversible GAN, and \textbf{(2)} train a 3D CNN to classify the disease.
 Reversible GAN has the advantage of only using one generator instead of two in CycleGAN.

 There are some other tasks that are related to the cross-modality/multi-modality synthesis, e.g., quantitative susceptibility mapping (QSM)~\cite{ref:QSMGAN} and Time-of-Flight Magnetic Resonance Angiography (TOF-MRA) generation~\cite{ref:Subramaniam,ref:TOF-MRA}.
 An architecture based on the 3D U-Net was used by QSMGAN~\cite{ref:QSMGAN} to synthesize QSM.
 WGAN with gradient penalty was used to improve the training stability.
 Subramaniam~\emph{et al}.~\cite{ref:Subramaniam} simultaneously generated the TOF-MRA patches along with the corresponding brain vessel segmentation labels.
 To improve efficiency, four variants of the WGAN architecture were considered and the mixed precision technique was applied.
+For the cardiac digital twins task, HDL~\cite{ref:R1_p1_cardiac} proposed a hybrid deep-learning framework consisting of a hybrid UNet for temporal interpolation, a GAN for phase synthesis and a velocity assessment module.
+For phase synthesis, magnitude images were input to the pixel-to-pixel~\cite{ref:image_to_image} model to synthesize phase images.
+For COVID-19 CT images, a controllable and simultaneous synthesizer (CS$^2$) was proposed in \cite{ref:R1_p2_chest} to generate both images and corresponding segmentation masks for data augmentation.